Do You Now That The Most Dangerous Creature On The Planet Can Be Killed With A Rolled Up Newspaper?

 If you're traveling to another country, especially one that is known to have widespread issues with viruses like Zika, malaria, and dengue, take extra precautions.
 If you're staying somewhere that isn't protected, be sure to sleep inside netting.
 Mosquitoes are worse at night in temperate climates.
 Visit http://www.cdc.gov/ for more information and health alerts.

 Mosquitoes are not an insect to take lightly.
 The illnesses they spread can be life-altering and even deadly.
 Protect your home, your family, and your community with mosquito reduction services from Action Pest Control.
 If you don't live in our extensive coverage area of Indiana, Kentucky, and Illinois, find a company like Action.
-One that is QualityPro certified by the National Pest Management Association, has board-certified entomologists on staff, and a large team of well-trained, state-certified pest management professionals.
+One that has board-certified entomologists on staff, and a large team of well-trained, state-certified pest management professionals.

 Before infected mosquitoes come to bite, take action, and get Action.
 Action Pest Control.